A step-by-step look at the protective services officer (PSO) recruitment process.

 - prior misconduct

-The ongoing expectation is that you understand and avoid misconduct, and immediately report it should you become aware of it in others.
+The ongoing expectation is that you understand and avoid misconduct, and immediately report any misconduct should you become aware of it during your employment at Victoria Police.

 This helps keep Victoria Police an ethical organisation.